 | L-Permit | Up to 12 months | Short-term assignment; employer sponsorship | No direct path |

-| B-Permit | 1 year (renewable) | Employment contract; cantonal quota allocation | C-Permit after 10 years (5 with integration) |
+| B-Permit | 1 year (renewable) | Employment contract; cantonal quota allocation | C-Permit after 10 years (5 with integration certificate) |

-| C-Permit | Permanent | 10 years B-Permit residence; or 5 years with language/integration certificate | Already permanent |
+| C-Permit | Permanent (5-year renewal) | 10 years B-Permit; or 5 years with language and integration record | Already permanent |

 What this means in practice: